 If your child suffers from tetraplegic cerebral palsy, you may be able to file a lawsuit against the appropriate health care professionals.
-A birth injury lawyer can help you hold the right people accountable.
-Call the Birth Injury Lawyers Group to connect with a lawyer in your state today: 1-800-222-9529.
+A cerebral palsy lawyer can help you hold the right people accountable.
+Call the Birth Injury Lawyers Group to connect with a lawyer in your state today.

 For a free legal consultation with Tetraplegic Cerebral Palsy lawyer, call 1-800-222-9529